 - be a resident of Illinois (Illinois Residency Guidelines; State Regulations);

-- have a bachelor's degree conferred no later than June of the matriculation year from an accredited United States college or university;
+- have earned a bachelor's degree conferred no later than June of the matriculation year from an accredited United States college or university; any additional degrees listed on the dental school application must be posted no later than June of the matriculation year.

-- have completed all required coursework from an accredited US college or university (There are no limitations on junior college work, but it is recommended that most work be completed at a 4-year institution.);
+- have completed all required coursework with a grade of "C" or better from an accredited US college or university (There are no limitations on junior college work, but it is recommended that most work be completed at a 4-year institution.);

 - hold United States citizenship, permanent residency, or Asylum status (Individuals whose presence in the US is contingent upon the temporary status of their spouse will not be considered.);